 Become a Partner

-Children who miss key concepts in the early grades often never have a chance to catch up, no matter how many years they spend in school.
-As a result, investments made by governments, communities, and parents to get children into schools will go to waste for millions of students.
-Teaching at the Right Level tailors instruction to the learning level of the child, rather than their age.
-The result is that basic literacy and numeracy are achieved by students before they finish primary school.
-See Poverty Action lab article.
+Children who miss key concepts in their early grades often struggle to catch up, no matter how many years they remain in school.
+As a result, the efforts and investments made by governments, communities, and parents to get children into classrooms end up wasted for millions of learners.

 How to become a partner.